Zypine Tablets is a brand of medicine containing the active ingredient olanzapine.

 - tardive dyskinesia, a reaction to some medicines with uncontrollable twitching or jerking movements of the arms and legs.

-Like most antipsychotic medicines, ZYPINE is not recommended for use during pregnancy.
-If there is a need to consider ZYPINE during your pregnancy, your doctor will discuss with you the benefits and risks of using it
+Tell your doctor if you are pregnant or plan to become pregnant.
+Like most antipsychotic medicines, Zypine is not recommended for use during pregnancy.
+If there is a need to consider Zypine during pregnancy, your doctor will discuss with you the benefits and risks of using it.

-It is recommended that you do not breast-feed while taking ZYPINE
+Tell your doctor if you are breastfeeding or plan to breastfeed.
+It is recommended that you do not breastfeed while taking Zypine.

 Taking other medicines